 All Phase I work is to be completed within one year from the date of program admission.
-Phase II is to be completed in sixteen (16) months.
-To qualify for graduation, a student must have completed a minimum of 59 semester hours of work with a 3.0 (on a 4.0 scale) overall grade point average.
-The Master of Science in Nurse Anesthesia degree will be awarded upon completion of Phase II.
+Phase II is to be completed in 16 months.
+To qualify for graduation, a student must have completed a minimum of 59 semester hours of work with a 3.0 overall GPA (on a 4.0 scale).
+The Master of Science in Nurse Anesthesia will be awarded upon completion of Phase II.